JulianSchubel/JulianSchubel/README.md

-Mathematics enthusiast, C appreciator and budding Rustacean.
+Mathematics enthusiast, interested in work lower-level programming and anything to do with data, particularly in scientific domains.